dspeyer/dspeyer.github.io/magic.md

 If an invisible creature interacts with the target, the target gets a fresh will save.
 If the creature injures the target, the target adds twice the damage to the will save.

+If you make your will save against a figment or glamour, you do perceive it.
+You just know that it isn't real and continue to perceive reality unimpeded.

 ## Shadows and Light

 This school manipulates light itself.